 Get into the heads of other players

-Once we know who the relevant players are, it is very important to understand the behaviour and motivations of these players.
-To understand how these players will act and react to various moves, one has get into their heads.
-Mapping past competitive interactions can help in understanding how the different players respond to various strategic moves.
-However, it is not necessary that they will behave in the same way in the future.
+Once we know who the relevant players are, it is very important to understand their behaviour and motivations.
+To understand how these players will act and react to various moves, one has to get into their heads.
+Mapping past competitive interactions can help in understanding how different players respond to various strategic moves.
+However, they will not necessarily behave in the same way in the future.
 Their strategic direction might have recently changed, requiring them to respond more aggressively or more moderately.
-For example, if a multibusiness corporation has increased emphasis on the business unit where you are competing, they may now be more aggressive in their strategic conduct.
+For example, if a multi-business corporation has increased emphasis on the business unit where you are competing, they may now be more aggressive in their strategic conduct.
 It is also important to profile the decision makers at various levels within competitor organisations.
-If there is a major change in the top team, it is likely that the organisational stance may change.
+If there is a major change in the top team, it is likely that the organisational structure of the company may change.
 Profiling decision makers can help predict rival organisations’ behaviour more accurately.

 Build a matrix of their available options

 Identifying relevant players and understanding how they will behave under different conditions is just the starting point.
-Managers then need to lay out various options available to them to set up the game.
-This step can be best illustrated from our client work in the solar energy industry.
-The client had developed an advanced product which was much better than the existing products in the market — both their own as well as the competitor’s.
+Managers then need to lay out the various options available to them in order to set up the game.
+This step can be best illustrated by our client work in the solar energy industry.
+The client had developed an advanced product which was superior to existing products in the market — both their own products as well as their competitors’.
 Pricing the new product was a crucial decision prior to its launch.
 In making this decision the client had three options available to them:

-2. Price the new product at the same price as the existing products (and price existing products at a lower price) and increase
+- Price the new product at the same price as the existing products (and price existing products at a lower price) to increase market share

-The game tree as shown in exhibit 2 above provides all the possible options that players had at their disposal.
+The game tree, as shown in exhibit 2 above, provides all the possible options that players had at their disposal.
 However, before these options were shortlisted there was a need to assess their feasibility.
 For example, the competitors had an option to launch a similar product.
 However, it would have taken them at least six months to import and two years to manufacture.
 Therefore, those options were not considered as feasible at the time of the client’s product launch.
-However, the client was advised to monitor the competitors’ activities and set up the game differently as soon as a competitor seemed to launch or actually launched a similar product.
+However, the client was advised to monitor the competitors’ activities and set up the game differently as soon as a competitor began launching a similar product.

 Game theory has emerged as a vital tool in the field of economics and business for developing better strategies when the fate of one player depends on the decisions made by others.
 By identifying the right players and understanding their motivations, managers can generate the right options to set up the game and choose the optimum strategy.